alleyhector/portfolio/content/about/index.md

   - Audio/video editing
 ---

 Hello!
-I'm Alley Hector, a designer, developer, software engineer and content curator and creator who specializes in making your online presence reflect your core values.
-I work with causes, nonprofits, activists, artists, I believe in so I know how important it is that they come across.

-From your website structure to content to social media you need your message to reach your audience.
-I can not only craft all of these things but I know how they should work together to showcase who you really are.
-Whether you don't know where to start, you want to rebrand or just need it built, I can be with you every step of the way.
+I'm Alley Hector, a designer, developer, software engineer, content curator and writer.
+This diverse skill set allows me to help my clients connect and engage with their audience on any platform.

+Your website structure, social media and online content must work together to showcase who you really are.
+I can help you craft clear messaging and develop a dynamic and engaging online presence.

+Whether you aren't sure where to start, want to rebrand, or know you need something but not sure what that something is - I can help you every step of the way.
+I work with private companies, nonprofits, activists and artists I believe in.
+I'm not just a designer/writer/nerd for hire.
+When I work with clients, I help them develop strategies for long term success.

-A graduate of [Smith College](https://www.smith.edu/), I am now based in my hometown of Portland, OR.
-I love to sing the praises of the Pacific Northwest, but I am also a traveler and enjoy working with clients all over the world.
-As a freelancer for the last several years I am as at ease working across time zones as I am riding down my neighborhood street on my little silver All-City Space Horse road bike.
+A [Smith College](https://www.smith.edu/) grad based in my hometown Portland, OR, I love the Pacific Northwest.
+But I am also a traveler and enjoy working with clients all over the world.
+I am as at ease working across time zones as I am riding through my neighborhood on my All-City Space Horse road bike.

 Here are a few technologies and skills I work with regularly: